coder-mike/poc-infra-generator/readme.md

 - "Secrets" such as port numbers and passwords are currently given to every container, even if the container doesn't need it.
 A future version could be more selective.

 - Similarly, this POC assumes that everything is accessible to everything on the network, which is not suitable for a production environment.
 A future version could be more restrictive.
 This could be as simple as having a `dependsOn` clause in each service to declare the injected dependencies, and then this can be used to auto-generate the network restrictions and environment variables.

+- Indexer functions in the Store are assumed to be immutable.
+If you change the implementation of an indexer function, you need to change the ID of the indexer (e.g. appending a version number to the ID).